keebio/keebio-docs/docs/flashing-firmware.md

 1. First, attach a USB cable into the controller and plug it into a USB port on your computer and let any drivers install that need to install.
 You should see LEDs light on your controller.
 2. Once any drivers have finished installing, unplug from the USB port on the computer.
 3. Start working through the steps in [Flashing Firmware](https://docs.qmk.fm/#/newbs) from the Newb Guide.
-4. To place your microcontroller into DFU (Bootloader) Mode, you will need to short the `BOOT0` or `RESET` or `RST` pins/holes to ground.
+4. To place your microcontroller into bootloader mode, you will need to short the `BOOT0` or `RESET` or `RST` pins/holes to ground.
    1. Ensure the USB cable is unplugged from the computer.
    2. Ensure the QMK Toolbox is open and your firmware file has been opened.
    3. Using a pair of tweezers, a jumper wire, or a bent paperclip, short the `BOOT0` or `RESET` or `RST` to the ground or `GND`.